 Stronger informal supports

 Early intervention often includes helping the participant’s family or carers, too.
-When parents know how to support their child’s therapy at home, or when a spouse learns new ways to help with mobility, the whole support system becomes stronger.
+When parents understand how to support their child’s therapy at home, or when a spouse learns new ways to assist with mobility, the entire support system becomes stronger.
 That reduces pressure on formal support services over time.

 Reduced long-term support needs